atomone-hub/govgen-validators/cunum.md

 2) Why you want to become a validator for GovNo and AtomOne

-- I'm a supporter of the cause, voted 'NO' on #848 because I don't see a future in a Hub that doesn't max out on security for ICS.
-Always wanted to validate for a Cosmos appchain but never dared because of the intimidating cartel-like structure in the ecosystem.
-Hoping this will be a thing of the past with the new compensation mechanics of AtomOne by getting rid of the commission based system, finally bringing more decentralization to the Cosmos ecosystem.
+- I'm a supporter of the cause, voted 'no' on prop #848 because I don't see a future in a Hub that doesn't max out on security for ICS and I see ICS as a crucial component for the success of the entire Cosmos ecosystem.
+I always wanted to validate for a Cosmos appchain but never dared because of the intimidating cartel-like structures in the ecosystem.
+I'm hoping this will be a thing of the past with the new compensation mechanics of AtomOne, by getting rid of the commission based system, finally bringing more decentralization to the Cosmos ecosystem.

 3) Brief history/ Intro to your validator